annapzamm/annapzamm.github.io/index.md

 layout: default
 ---

-I am a tenure-track Assistant Professor of Cognitive Science at [Aarhus University](https://international.au.dk/) (AU).
-My faculty profile is [here](https://pure.au.dk/portal/en/persons/anna-zamm(34046139-7057-4cae-927d-f2458b279026).html).
+Welcome!
+I am a [tenure-track Assistant Professor of Cognitive Science](https://pure.au.dk/portal/en/persons/anna-zamm(34046139-7057-4cae-927d-f2458b279026).html) at [Aarhus University](https://international.au.dk/) (AU).

-My research broadly addresses what factors allow humans to achieve the remarkable feat of synchronizing actions with one another in group behaviours such as ensemble music performance.
-I use a combination of behavioural and electroencephalography (EEG) methods to uncover processes underlying interpersonal synchrony.
+My research takes a cognitive neuroscience approach to investigate how humans synchronize actions with one another in groups, such as when they play music together.
+I address this question using a combination of behavioural and dual-brain EEG methods.

-Prior to joining AU, I was a [Marie Skłodowska-Curie Cognitive Science Postdoctoral Research Fellow](https://www.ceu.edu/jalproject) in the [Social Mind and Body Lab](https://somby.ceu.edu/) at Central European University Vienna, and before that I received my PhD in Psychology from McGill University (research area: [Cognition & Cognitive Neuroscience](https://www.mcgill.ca/psychology/research-0/cognition-cognitive-neuroscience)).
+Prior to joining AU, I was a [Marie Skłodowska-Curie Fellow](https://www.ceu.edu/jalproject) in the [Social Mind and Body Lab](https://somby.ceu.edu/) at [Central European University](https://www.ceu.edu/vienna), and before that I received my PhD in [Psychology](https://www.mcgill.ca/psychology/) from [McGill University](https://www.mcgill.ca/) (research area: [Cognition & Cognitive Neuroscience](https://www.mcgill.ca/psychology/research-0/cognition-cognitive-neuroscience)).

 <center>